vanHeemstraSystems/noteplan/300/100/100/README.md

 Based on "How to build an API with n8n: a comprehensive tutorial" at https://blog.n8n.io/how-to-build-api/

-Simply copy a URL to your clipboard, then paste it into a note of NotePlan.
+Simply copy a URL (here: ```https://google.com```) to your clipboard, then paste it into a note of NotePlan.
 You can hoover over the link to edit it, open it in a new tab (default) or remove it.

 ```
 https://google.com